Cape Town to Vic Falls - Cape, Kalahari & Delta

 South Africa & Botswana & Namibia & Zimbabwe, Wildlife & Safari, 22 days - from £2,595 (land only) - from €3,115 (land only) - from $4,280 (land only)

-Day 1: Airport transfers are provided for clients arriving on this day.
+Day 1: KE land only services begin with complimentary airport transfers for clients arriving on this day.
 Cape Town is one of the most picturesque cities in the world.
 This is a free day for you to explore the beauty of the Cape!

 Day 2: Departing Cape Town at 8.00am, we head for Cape Point Nature Reserve visiting an African Penguin Colony en-route.
 Spending the rest of the afternoon relaxing on Hout Bay Beach, the wonderful waterfront of Hout Bay provides some of Cape Town's best culinary delights for us to try.